Vladimir Stepania

-Vladimir Stepania (born 8 May 1976) is a retired Georgian professional basketball player.
+Vladimir Stepania (born 8 May 1976) is a Georgian former professional basketball player.
 He played at the center position.

 Professional career

 After starting to play basketball in his native country, Stepania played several years in Slovenia, namely with Olimpija Ljubljana, partnering with another center, Rasho Nesterović, in his first year.

-Selected by the Seattle SuperSonics, late in the first round of the 1998 NBA Draft, Stepania became the first Georgian player to play in the NBA.
+Selected by the Seattle SuperSonics, late in the first round of the 1998 NBA draft, Stepania became the first Georgian player to play in the NBA.
 For six seasons, in which he was a backup, he represented the Sonics, the New Jersey Nets, the Miami Heat, and the Portland Trail Blazers, averaging 4.1 points (with a total of 1,118 points scored) and 4.4 rebounds per game, in 270 regular season games.

 His best season was in 2002–03, with the Heat, in which he averaged 5.6 points and seven rebounds per game, battling for position in a club which had lost Alonzo Mourning for the year, with a kidney ailment; Stepania's career-high in points was 19, coming on 16 November 2001, against the Charlotte Hornets.
-On 19 November 2002, against the Milwaukee Bucks, he recorded a career-best 15 rebounds (on both occasions he represented the Heat).
+On 19 November 2002, playing for the Heat against the Milwaukee Bucks, he recorded a career-best 15 rebounds.

 In 2004, after a slow year with the Blazers, Stepania retired from playing professional basketball, at only 28.